openshift/training/rc-setup.md

 When we imported the imagestreams into the `openshift` namespace earlier, we also brought in JBoss EAP and Tomcat S2I builder images.

-Take a look at the `eap6-basic-sti.json` in the `beta4` folder.
+Take a look at the `eap6-basic-sti.json` in the `rc` folder.
 You'll see that there are a number of bash-style variables (`${SOMETHING}`) in use in this template.
 This template is already configured to use the EAP builder image, so we can use the web console to simply isntantiate it in the desired way.